-325 [CEE 361] Structural Analysis and Intro to Finite Element Methods (Fall) - requires only sophomore Modern Solid Mechanics (MAE 223).
-Either CEE 361 or CEE 312 or MAE 323 is required of all Mechanical and Aerospace Engineering students.
-328 Energy for a Greenhouse-Constrained World (Spring) - Recommended for students interested in energy production and its influence on the environment.
-Requires MAE 221/222 as prerequisites.
-331/332 Aircraft Flight Dynamics/Aircraft Design (Fall/Spring) - Requires the sophomore curriculum.
+- 325 Structural Analysis and Intro to Finite Element Methods (Fall) requires only [CEE 361] sophomore Modern Solid Mechanics (MAE 223).
+Either CEE 361 or CEE 312 or MAE 323 is required of all Mechanical and Aerospace Engineering students. - 328 Energy for a Greenhouse-Constrained World (Spring) Recommended for students interested in energy production and its influence on the environment.
+Requires MAE 221/222 as prerequisites. - 331/332 Aircraft Flight Dynamics/Aircraft Design (Fall/Spring) Requires the sophomore curriculum.
 Simultaneous enrollment in Fluid Dynamics (MAE 335) is desirable, although it is not required.
 Required for Aerospace Engineering majors.
 Optionally, MAE 341/342 may be taken to satisfy this requirement.
-(MAE 331/332 and MAE 341/342 are offered in alternate years.)
-335 Fluid Dynamics (Fall) - requires only the sophomore curriculum as a prerequisite and Mathematics in Engineering I (MAE 305) as a co-requisite.
+(MAE 331/332 and MAE 341/342 are offered in alternate years.) - Fluid Dynamics (Fall) requires only the sophomore curriculum as a prerequisite and Mathematics in Engineering I (MAE 305) as a co-requisite.
 Required for Aerospace Engineering majors.
-Either MAE 335 or MAE 336 or MAE 423 is required for all Mechanical Engineering students.
-336 Viscous Flows (Spring) - requires only the sophomore curriculum and Mathematics in Engineering I (MAE 305) as a prerequisite.
-Either MAE 336 or MAE 335 or MAE 423 is required for all Mechanical Engineering students.
-339/340 Junior Independent Work - Students may wish to complete a one term independent work project during their junior year.
+Either MAE 335 or MAE 423 or MAE 438 is required for all Mechanical Engineering students. - 339/340 Junior Independent Work Students may wish to complete a one term independent work project during their junior year.
 Students develop a topic of their own or select from a list of topics prepared by the faculty.
 They develop a work plan and select an adviser and a second reader.
 Registration for the course is accomplished at normal course selection time, while topic and advisor can be selected at any time prior to the end of the first two weeks of the appropriate semester.
-These courses do not satisfy the senior independent work requirement of the department .
-339D/340D Junior Independent Work with Design - Independent work with design is intended for juniors who wish to complete a one term project.
+These courses do not satisfy the senior independent work requirement of the department. - 339D/340D Junior Independent Work with Design Independent work with design is intended for juniors who wish to complete a one term project.
 Similar to 339/340, with the principal difference that the project must incorporate aspects and principles of design in a system, product, vehicle, device, apparatus, or other design element.
 Registration for the course is accomplished at normal course selection time, while topic and advisor can be selected at any time prior to the end of the first two weeks of the appropriate semester.
 These courses do not satisfy the senior independent work requirement of the department.